usamaali012/django-mosh-1/Section_5.md

 	- That is why when Django evaluate a query for the first time from the database, it then stores it somewhere in memory calles QuerySet cache.
 	- So, 2nd time you evaluate the same query, django will not go to database again, it will read data from the QuerySet Cache.
 	- for example: Here is aquery:
-	- queryset = Product.objects.all()   --> Now its evaluate it.
+	- queryset = Product.objects.all()   --> Now lets evaluate it.
 So django may run the query and connect to database.
 	- list(queryset)    -- > This time django will go to database.
 But if we evaluate it again,
 	- list(queryset)    -- > This time django will NOT go to database.
 It will read from QuerySet Cache.
 	- Same thing happens if we acces an individual element from this queryset